 Once you sign your lease, there is no going back.
 Make sure you read your lease agreement.
 Apartment managers typically go through each page and explain the document.
 Make sure that you agree with all the terms, and if necessary, ask questions.
 Sign the document only if you’re comfortable with the terms of the agreement.

-If you would like a list of current brooklyn furnished apartment rentals, or would like to speak with a broker, please call greenpoint city view brokerage anytime!
+If you would like a list of current nyc furnished apartment rentals, or would like to speak with a broker, please call greenpoint city view brokerage anytime!
 We are here to make sure you find the right home, at the right price, and at the right time.